Nonlinear functional regression by functional deep neural network with kernel embedding: Useful Lemmas

-The following lemma states the convergences rate of the kernel quadrature with usage of the optimal quadrature scheme stated in Section \ref{section1} and can be found in \cite{bach2017equivalence}.
-Generally speaking, the convergence rates depend on the smoothness of the RKHS reproduced by the kernel, and can be measured by the eigenvalue decay of its integral operator. \begin{lemma} Let $K$ be a Mercer kernel on $\Omega= [0,1]^d$ with eigensystem of the integral operator being $\{\lambda_i,\phi_i\}$, where the eigenvalues are in the non-increasing order, and follow the polynomial or exponential decay.
-Then for the kernel embedding step \eqref{kernelquadrature}, and its optimal quadrature scheme \eqref{optimalquadrature}, we have
+The following lemma states the convergence rates of kernel quadrature when utilizing the theoretically optimal quadrature scheme outlined in Section \ref{section1}, as detailed in \cite[pp. 17--19]{bach2017equivalence}.
+In general, these convergence rates are influenced by the smoothness of the RKHS reproduced by the kernel and can be quantified by the eigenvalue decay of its associated integral operator. \begin{lemma} Let $\Omega= [0,1]^d$, and let $K_0: \Omega \times \Omega \to \RR$ be a Mercer kernel with the eigensystem of its associated integral operator represented by $\{\lambda_i,\phi_i\}$.
+Additionally, let $K: \Omega \times \Omega \to \RR$ be a continuous kernel that satisfies $K(\cdot,t) \in \mathcal{H}_{K_0}$ for all $t \in \Omega$.
+For the kernel embedding step expressed in \eqref{kernelquadrature} and its theoretically optimal quadrature scheme detailed in \eqref{optimalquadrature}, we can establish the following error bound